syl20bnr/spacemacs/README.md

 [evil-visualstar][evil-plugin03]        | search for current selection with `*`
 [evil-exchange][evil-plugin05]          | port of [vim-exchange][vim-plugin04]
 [surround][evil-plugin04]               | port of [surround.vim][vim-plugin03]

-## How to use it ?

-Every sequences must be performed in `normal` mode.

-### Executing Vim and Emacs commands

-Vim commands are execute as usual with the `:` key.

-To execute an Emacs command:

-    <SPC> :

-### Key bindings help

-A list of all the key bindings can be accessed by pressing:

-    <SPC> ?

-To narrow the list to `Spacemacs` specific key bindings set the pattern to `SPC`

 ### About helm